-CSU 76.00 - 152.00 hours lecture, 4.00 - 8.00 hours lab

-Provides the student with fundamental concepts and principles of effective supervision.
-Focuses on management, reporting, and procedure techniques required in the field.
+CSU 76.00 - 152.00 hours lecture, 4.00 - 8.00 hours lab Provides the student with fundamental concepts and principles of effective supervision.
+Focuses on management, reporting, and procedure techniques

 LEPD 111 LEADERSHIP PART I

 Introduces the role of the supervisor in the area of leadership.
 Presents modern behavioral science theories to enhance student's understanding of human motivation, satisfaction, and performance.